 Established in 1946 in memory of Norma Epstein (UC ’45), the Norma Epstein Foundation Awards in Creative Writing offer prizes totalling approximately $8,000 in the categories of Poetry, Drama, Novel, Short Story, and Other Prose.

 Past UC and National Norma Epstein award winners include David Adams Richards, Barbara Amiel, Stephanie Bolster, David Cronenberg, Janice Kulyk Keefer, Michelle Landsberg, Anne Michaels, Michael Ondaatje, James Reaney, and Miriam Waddington.

 Conditions Governing the Norma Epstein Awards:

-- This award is open to any student registered at UC or enrolled in a major or specialist program administered by the College or affiliated with the College.
+- These awards are open to any student registered at UC or enrolled in a major or specialist program administered by the College or affiliated with the College.
 Preference will be given to students who have used the services of the UC Writing Centre in the past.

 - All entries shall automatically be entered into each of the competitions for which they are eligible.
 Students may submit no more than one entry in each of the following categories: Poetry; Drama; Novel; Short Story; and Other Prose.